Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 \subsubsection{Evaluation Metrics}

 Model performance was evaluated on the test set using criteria routinely adopted in the space weather community, including both threshold-agnostic and event-based confusion-matrix-derived metrics.
-Specifically, the analysis includes accuracy (ACC), area under the receiver operating characteristic curve (AUC), F1 score (threat score), probability of detection (POD, recall, hit rate), false positive rate (FPR), false alarm ratio (FAR), true skill score (TSS), and Heidke skill score (HSS).
+Specifically, the analysis includes accuracy (ACC), area under the receiver operating characteristic curve (AUC; \citeA{muschelli2020roc}), F1 score (threat score; \citeA{lipton2014f1}), probability of detection (POD, recall, hit rate; \citeA{wehling2011probability}), false positive rate (FPR), false alarm ratio (FAR; \citeA{macmillan1985detection}), true skill score (TSS; \citeA{doswell1990summary}), and Heidke skill score (HSS).
 The emphasis is placed on F1, POD, TSS and HSS, which capture core operational priorities such as sensitivity and event capture skill \cite{Leka2019}.
 While ACC and AUC are standard for general classification, these metrics can mask important shortcomings in imbalanced-event scenarios, making confusion-matrix-based measures essential in SEP forecasting, where both false positives (FP) and missed detections (FN) have significant operational implications.
 For statistical robustness, all metrics are aggregated across 50 random seeds to reliably quantify model performance with reduced variability.
+Detailed definitions and formulas for these evaluation criteria are provided in the Supporting Information.